 - When the butter melts, turn the heat off once.
 Add flour and stir.

-- After that, turn the heat back and to low, then add milk into the pan slowly 1/3rd at a time.
+- After that, turn the heat to low, then add milk into the pan slowly 1/3rd at a time.
 Cook until the white sauce gets thicker. *1

 - Add bouillon in the pan and mix thoroughly.
 White sauce is done!

 3. Preparation for meat sauce (tomato sauce)

 - Mince the garlic.
 I used already minced garlic.

 - In a pan, turn the heat to medium and add a thin layer of vegetable oil, minced garlic, and cut onion.
 Cook until the onion gets softer and clear in color.